Updated March 13, 2023

 - Display host information: # ansible <group> -m setup | less

-Ansible definitely acts to be a largely stable system in the market which priorly works on software deployment and managing configurations across this software.
+Ansible definitely acts to be a largely stable system in the market that priorly works on software deployment and managing configurations across this software.
 All the above statements of ansible setup are done in a largely optimized manner.
 Also, ansible exhibits very strong support for its platform and also in the process of integrating cloud services and methods.